Gang Documentation Relief FAQ

 Not necessarily, but we highly recommend having one.
 This is a brand new law.
 The appeal process has precise time deadlines and is considered a “limited civil case.”
 The appeal is also limited to the records you submitted to the local law enforcement agency.
 Therefore, it is critical that individuals challenging the designation have appropriate legal counsel before challenging the designation with the local law enforcement agency.

 While you do not necessarily need a lawyer, you may want one.
-You may hire a lawyer or our office is able to help you at no cost.
+You may hire a lawyer or our office may be able to help you at no cost.
 Our office can assist you by researching your record, gathering records to show lack of gang connections, investigating law enforcements records, preparing a packet to submit to local law enforcement, filing the notice of appeal, and appearing in court to argue for the removal.

 If you would like our office to assist you, fill out and submit the Fresh Start Program Request for Assistance form.